-JetBlue TrueBlue points just improved their frequentf flyer program, following the likings of Delta airlines, and have made it so their points no longer expire!
+JetBlue just improved their frequent flyer program, following the example of of Delta Air Lines, and decided that TrueBlue points no longer expire!
 The TrueBlue program is a revenue based program, earning a fix number of points per dollar spent (similar to Virgin America Elevate or Southwest Rapid Rewards) instead of miles flown.
 Previously, TrueBlue points expired every 12 months if there was no activity on the account, however now they NEVER expire!

 This morning I found the following email in my inbox:

 TrueBlue points are our way of thanking you for your loyalty.
 But members have expressed concern that accounts must stay active for points to never expire.
 So, we did something about it.